i2q/userscripts/README.md

 # Black Sploit

-Black Sploit is only an edit for Sploit w/ some changes to it.
+Black Sploit is basically the Krunker Cheat Sploit but w/ some changes made to it.
 So please go support the [original owners](https://github.com/orgs/y9x).